-For purposes of receiving a tax credit reservation and allocation from the nonprofit set-aside, a nonprofit owner in a project I must meet several requirements.
-It must: 1) be qualified as a nonprofit under Section 501(c) (3) or (4) of the Code, 2) be domesticated in North Carolina for at least 12 months prior to submitting an application, 3) have local community involvement on the board of directors, 4) materially participate (or a qualified corporation must materially participate) in the acquisition, development, ownership, and ongoing operation of the property for the entire compliance period, and 5) have as one of its exempt purposes the fostering of low income housing.
+For purposes of receiving a tax credit allocation from the nonprofit set-aside, a nonprofit entity involved in a project must meet several requirements.
+It must: 1) be qualified as a nonprofit under Section 501(c) (3) or (4) of the Code, 2) be domesticated in North Carolina for at least 12 months prior to submitting an application, 3) have local community involvement on the board of directors, 4) materially participate (or a qualified corporation must materially participate) in the acquisition, development, ownership, and ongoing operation of the property for the entire compliance period, 5) have as one of its exempt purposes the fostering of low-income housing 6) own (or its qualified corporation own), directly or indirectly, an equity interest in the applicant and 7) be (or its qualified corporation be) a managing member or general partner of the applicant.
 Material participation is defined in Section 469(h) of the Code and Treasury Regulations thereunder as being involved on a regular, continuous, and substantial basis in the development and operation of the project throughout the full tax credit compliance period.

-As a condition of every reservation of credits to an applicant applying for nonprofit set-aside, the Agency will require the submission of an attorney's opinion letter stating that condition 4 outlined above is true.
+As a condition of every allocation of credits to an applicant applying for nonprofit set-aside, the Agency will require the submission of an attorney's opinion letter with the full application stating that the requirement 4 outlined above is true.
 At a minimum, the nonprofit or a qualified corporation must be a general partner or managing member in the ownership entity.
+Every applicant for the nonprofit set-aside must submit a narrative statement, certified by a resolution of the nonprofit's Board of Directors, with the full application describing the nonprofit's plan for material participation during the development of the project and compliance period.

-The Agency reserves the right to make a determination that the nonprofit owner is not affiliated with or controlled by a forprofit entity or entities other than a qualified corporation.
+The Agency reserves the right to make a determination that the nonprofit owner is not affiliated with or controlled by a for-profit entity or entities other than a qualified corporation.
 There can be no identity of interest between any nonprofit owner and for-profit entity, other than a qualified corporation.